Skycat1983/factoryFeeCalculator/README.md

 <!-- ------------------------- -->

 Known issue: there is a bug in validation which sometimes leads to an error ("cartValue must be to two decimal places") being incorrectly returned.
 This prevents any fee calculations from running.
+The most reliable/expedient solution is just to refresh

 <!-- ------------------------- -->